EvgenyMuryshkin/Quokka.RISCV.Server/README.md

 ## For Windows
 * Enable WSL on Windows machine
 * Install Ubuntu 20.04 LTS from Microsoft Store
-* Server will run on 18.04 LTS as well, fix installation script and change .NET version to install
+* Server will run on 18.04 LTS as well
+* It also should run on other flavours of Linux, where .NET is available, I just have not tested them all
+* There are reports of Quokka running on Debian and CentOS
 * Run Ubuntu (first run will take some time, be patient, configure your user details)

 NOTE: git should already be installed in Ubuntu by default